Santa Ana Underage DUI Lawyer

 • By submitting, you agree to be contacted about your request & other information using automated technology.
 Message frequency varies.
 Msg & data rates may apply.
 Text STOP to cancel.
 Acceptable Use Policy

-California Underage DUI Laws
+California Underage DUI Laws in Santa Ana

 California law takes underage DUI seriously.
 Under California Vehicle Code § 23140, a driver under 21 years old can be charged with a DUI if their blood alcohol content (BAC) is 0.01% or higher.
 This is commonly known as the “zero-tolerance” law for underage drivers.